JiyanBlack/Machine_Learning_Coursera_Note/Week9.md

 * Predictions are produced by theta' * x (the content attribute vector)
 * Essentially like linear regression, learn theta from the movies that the user has rated.
 * Minimize J(theta1,2,3...n)

+## Collaborative Filtering
+* Learn features from theta and current data, then learn theta from features, back and forth, improve the performance of this algorithm.
+* Every user behaviour will help to improve the algorithm and user's own recommendations, so it is called collaborative